Voilett-Roze/asus/User-scripts.md

 also responsible for reporting the success or failure of the update process.
 See the [Custom DDNS](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-DDNS) section for more information.

 ### update-notification
 Script called when the scheduled new firmware version availability check detects there's a new firmware available for download.
+See [update notification example](https://github.com/RMerl/asuswrt-merlin/wiki/update-notification-example) for more info.

 ## Postconf scripts